dantzjs/game-of-life/README.md

+## Final Note

+This repository is part of my beginnings in programming.
+The project is full of bad practices and potential bugs without clear readability management.

+I have kept this project because it has sentimental value for me.
+Instead of renewing it I have decided to archive it as a memory

 # Juego de la vida

 El juego de la vida es un autómata celular diseñado por el matemático británico *John Horton Conway* en 1970.